-This iced coffee can be enjoyed all year long – if you’re a year-round iced coffee drinker, that is.
+This iced latte can be enjoyed all year long.
+If you’re a year-round iced coffee drinker, that is.
 But in those hot months, a mint latte just hits a whole other level of refreshing.

 There’s no more time to waste!
 Let’s make this DIY mint latte STAT – it’s easy, single serving, and ready in just about 5 minutes depending on which route you take.
 And it’s going to save you money from all those trips to the fancy coffee shops.
 WIN!